wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-provision-clusters-v1.md

 <properties
-   pageTitle="Custom-provision Hadoop clusters in HDInsight | Azure" description="Learn how to custom-provision clusters for Azure HDInsight by using the Azure Management Portal, Azure PowerShell, a command line, or a .NET SDK." services="hdinsight" documentationCenter="" authors="mumian"
+   pageTitle="Custom-provision Hadoop clusters in HDInsight | Azure" description="Learn how to custom-provision clusters for Azure HDInsight by using the Azure Classic Management Portal, Azure PowerShell, a command line, or a .NET SDK." services="hdinsight" documentationCenter="" authors="mumian"